MKo-xx/shashki/README.md

 ### Games

 * ConsoleGame - Simple implementation of game(no fancy optimizations)
-* FastGame - TODO: Optimized version of Game with only 2x64 bit memory usage and fast way to calculate available moves
+* FastGame - Optimized version of Game with only 2x64 bit memory usage and fast way to calculate available moves.
+About 5 times faster than ConsoleGame

 ### Players